 Farm income averaging method.
 Did you have income from a farm?
 You may use the federal farm income averaging method to compute your Oregon tax even if you didn't use farm income averaging on your federal return.
 Only Oregon-source farm income is considered elected farm income.
-Download Schedule OR-FIA-40-N or Schedule OR-FIA-40-P from our website or you can contact us to order it.
+Use Schedule OR-FIA-40 to compute the Oregon tax using this method.
+You can download it from our website or contact us to order it.